alexeypa/blog/content/post/2006-12-20-microsoft-hires-in-ukraine.md

-<blockquote>"You will find no other company with the sheer breadth of technologies, from Windows kernel, to Office applications, to servers, to Live Web services, to Xbox, to games, to business solutions, to hardware.
+> "You will find no other company with the sheer breadth of technologies, from Windows kernel, to Office applications, to servers, to Live Web services, to Xbox, to games, to business solutions, to hardware.
 The things you get to see and learn from other people are amazing."

-- [John](http://www.microsoft.com/college/meet_john.mspx), Software Development Lead, Windows Server Performance</blockquote>
+> - [John](http://www.microsoft.com/college/meet_john.mspx), Software Development Lead, Windows Server Performance